 Finding the Right Portland Fixer for Sale

-Our VestorFilter™ powered home search site has a “smart fixer list” overlay you can apply to any homes for sale search.
+Our VestorFilter™ powered home search site has a “smart fixer list” overlay that you can easily apply to your home search.
 This smart fixer list looks for keywords in the home’s descriptions and targeted MLS checkboxes to compile a list of true fixers to browse.
-Combine this with the rest of the incredible statistical data VestorFilter™ provides on each home – and you’ll be able to identify the right Portland fixer for you.
-Try it out now.
+Combine this with the rest of the incredible statistical data VestorFilter™ provides on each home, and you’ll be able to zero in on the perfect Portland fixer home for you.
+Try it out today.

-Like any other loan, single-close loans come with benefits and drawbacks.
-Let’s take a look at how they fair.
+Like any other type of loan, single-close loans come with their own benefits and drawbacks.
+Let’s take a look at how they fare in each category.

 Pros of Single-Close Loans: